Fitbit Charge 3 Review

 This fitness tracker narrowly finished ahead of the Samsung Gear Fit2 Pro and the Fitbit Alta HR.
 We found that the fitness tracking features are just a bit better on the Charge 3, but the health tracking features are quite comparable across this trio of trackers, as well as the displays.
-The Samsung Gear Fit2 Pro and the Charge 3 are both a bit easier to use than the Alta HR, with all three of these wearable retailing for about $150.
+The Samsung Gear Fit2 Pro and the Charge 3 are both a bit easier to use than the Alta HR.

 In our quest to see which wearable is truly worthy of an award, we have spent the past two years extensively researching and testing these products head-to-head.
 We have bought all the best and most promising fitness trackers, scoring them with our five-part testing plan on a scale from 0-100.
 Keep reading to see how the Charge 3 compared to the rest of the pack when it came to fitness and health impact, as well as ease of use, ergonomics, and its display.